Enter the 2015 Commonwealth Short Story Prize

 Eligibility and Entry Rules

-To enter the 2015 Commonwealth Short Story Prize, submit your short story via the online application form between 15 September and 15 November 2014.
+To enter the 2015 Commonwealth Short Story Prize, submit your unpublished short story of 2000-5000 words via the online application form between 15 September and 15 November 2014.

 Before submitting a story to the prize, please read the eligibility and entry rules [Download 2015 CSSP Eligibility Entry Rules].
 Submission of an entry is taken as acceptance of the rules.